The covalent bonding of carbon atoms makes diamond the hardest substance.

 Diamonds are a byproduct of some very interesting processes in nature.
 Besides occurring in many types of shapes, colors and sizes, there are some cool looking features on a rough diamond you probably never seen before.

-On the next page, I’ll show you some birthmarks called trigons.
+On the next page, I’ll show you interesting birthmarks found on rough diamonds called trigons.
 These are features that are found on a rough diamond’s skin when they are extracted from the ground.